-- Apps can not use 'ownCloud' in their name - Irregular and unannounced security audits of all apps can and will take place. - - Malicious intent includes deliberate spying on users by leaking user data to a third party system or adding a back door (like a hard-coded user account) to ownCloud.
-An unintentional security bug that gets fixed in time won't be considered bad faith.
+- Apps can not use 'ownCloud' in their name - Irregular and unannounced security audits of all apps can and will take place. - If any indication of malicious intent or bad faith is found the developer(s) in question can count on a minimum 2 year ban - Malicious intent includes deliberate spying on users by leaking user data to a third party system or adding a back door (like a hard-coded user account) to ownCloud.
+An unintentional security bug that gets fixed in time won't be considered bad faith. - Apps do not violate any laws; it has to comply with copyright- and trademark law. - App authors have to respond timely to security concerns and not make ownCloud more vulnerable to attack.